soapiestwaffles/s3-nuke/README.md

-# s3-nuke
+# 🪣💣 s3-nuke 💣🪣
-🪣💣 Nuke all the files and their versions from an S3 Bucket 💣🪣
+Nuke all the files and their versions from an S3 Bucket

+### Why?
-_...because deleting a full bucket is annoying_
+_...because deleting any bucket with files is just plain annoying._

 ## License